mandarijn4/TINLABML_22-23/README.md

 -   to start the agent with a custom host and port:
     > `python3 agent.py --host 192.168.2.1 --port 3002`

+It is also possible to run the agent with a docker container.
+There for a dockerfile is provided.
+- To build the docker image you can use the following command:
+    > `docker build --pull --rm -f "dockerfile" -t tinlabml_22-23:latest "."`
+- To run the docker image you can use the following command:
+    > `docker run --rm -it  tinlabml_22-23:latest`
 <br>

 ### Disclaimer